 The most important number in your Credit Card Payment category is what’s Available under Payment.
-That is the amount of money you have set aside for your credit card payment.
+That is the amount of money in your cash account that you have set aside for your credit card payment.

-The left-hand side of the Activity window tracks all activity on the credit card, except for payments.
+The left-hand side of the Activity window tracks all activity that affects the credit card account's working balance, except for payments.
 That part is handled by the right-hand side, as you will see later on.

 At the top left, you see Spending.
 This is the total of all the outflow transactions you’ve had on this card for this month, whether you assigned money for them or not.